Snowboarding at the 2022 Winter Olympics

 Snowboarding at the 2022 Winter Olympics were held at the Genting Snow Park in Zhangjiakou and Big Air Shougang in Beijing, China.
 The events took place between 5 and 15 February 2022.
-A total of 11 snowboarding events will be held.
+A total of 11 snowboarding events were held.

 In July 2018, the International Olympic Committee (IOC) officially added the mixed team snowboard cross event to the Olympic program, increasing the total number of events to 11.

 A total of 238 quota spots were distributed to the sport of snowboarding, a decline of 20 from the 2018 Winter Olympics.
 A total of 11 events were contested, five for men, five for women and one mixed.

 Qualification

 A total of 238 athletes qualified to compete in the snowboarding events (119 men and 119 women).
 A country can enter a maximum of 26 athletes across all events, with a maximum of 14 per gender.
 A total of eight quotas (one per event) is reserved for the host nation, if it fails to qualify in that respective event.
 Each event also has a minimum FIS points total required per athlete, along with a top 30 finish at a World Cup event during the qualification period (1 July 2019 or 2020 in Parallel giant slalom, to 16 January 2022), or 2021 FIS Snowboarding World Championships.
 A total of 16 NOC's will qualify for the mixed team snowboard cross event.
 The athlete quota per event is listed below.